To Travel Responsibly or not to Travel, That Is The Question!

 The only thing I can say is that we always blame our government but we – the consumers – have a huge part to play.
 We take the decision to contribute to this economy or we don’t.

-So what can we do at our level?
+So what can we do at our level to travel more responsibly?

 Are we using the best transport option, for e.g. can we avoid taking a flight?

-If we cannot avoid flying, can we choose an airline who is trying to make more responsible choices?
+If we cannot avoid flying to travel to a destination, can we choose an airline who is trying to make more responsible and sustainable choices?

 Are our choices helping the local economy in the long term?